dhidas/OSCARS/doc/source/MemberFunctions.rst

    :type  rotations: list[3]
    :param translation: A list representing the translation of the x0 of this object
    :type  translation: list[3]
-   :param polarization: A list representing the polarization direction of interest
-   :type  polarization: list[3]
    :param ofile: Output file name
    :type  ofile: str
    :param normal: -1 if you wish to reverse the normal vector, 0 if you wish to ignore the +/- direction in computations, 1 if you with to use the direction of the normal vector as given.